mikependon/RepoDB.NET/pages/operations/executereader.md

 }
 ```

-Or, simply using the native SQL calls like below.
+Or, simply use the native SQL calls like below.

 ```csharp
 using (var connection = new SqlConnection(connectionString))